 - without the minor’s consent,

-As with simple kidnapping, “force or fear” means that a defendant either:
+As with simple kidnapping, “force or fear” means that you either:

 - inflicted physical force upon the alleged victim, or